 Git Operations Overview

-Git operations are available when committing changes in a Git Snapshot record or in a User Story record linked to a Branch Management deployment flow.
+Git operations are available when committing changes in a Git Snapshot record or in a User Story record linked to a Branch Management pipeline.
 Below you will find a list of all the available operations:

 - Commit Files: The Commit Files operation is available in the Git Snapshot and the User Story Commit pages.
 This operation allows you to commit specific metadata components of an org into a Git branch.
 You can use it to select new components that have not yet been committed in a user story or to commit an update in components that have been previously committed.
 For more information about this operation, please check out the article Commit Changes Overview.